 Instructions

-- In a large bowl, add the vegetable oil, yogurt and egg yolks and stir together until fully combined.
+- In a large mixing bowl, add vegetable oil, yogurt, and egg yolks and stir together until fully combined.

 - Once your batter forms a soft and sticky dough, knead for a few minutes.
-Cover the bowl with plastic wrap and set aside for 2 hours (at room temperature).
+Then, cover the bowl with plastic wrap and set aside for 2 hours (at room temperature).

-- Make the filling: Grind the almonds and walnuts in a food processor or blender.
-Add the cardamon, cinnamon and sugar and continue to blend.
-Set aside
+- In a food processor or blender, grind the walnuts and almonds.
+Add cardamon, cinnamon, and sugar and continue to blend.
+Set aside.

-- Roll out the dough very thin, almost paper-like, at about 1/16 inch thick on a well-floured surface.
+- Use a rolling pin and place the dough on a well-floured surface.
+Roll out the dough very thin, almost paper-like, to about 1/16 inch thick.
 Using a round 2-inch cookie cutter, cut out circular shapes.

-- Add 1 and ½ teaspoon of the almond/walnut filling onto the centre.
-Fold over to form half-circle shape.
+- Add 1.5 teaspoons of the nut filling onto the centre.
+Fold over to form half circle shape.
 Press down on the edges and roll them over to seal or seal them using a fork and make mini impressions onto the seal.
 Repeat with all the dough.

-- Fill up a pot about 2 inches of vegetable oil and heat on medium.
-Deep fry the crescents, one by one.
-It will only take a few seconds until the crescents brown.
+- Take one crescent at a time and place into the hot oil to deep fry until browned (not that it will only take a few seconds until the crescents brown).
 Do not overcook or they will burn.
-Place the cooked crescents onto paper towels to remove any excess oil.
+Place the cooked crescents onto a paper towel-lined plate to remove any excess oil.

-- In a small plate, pour out some Confectioners sugar.
-Dip the cooked crescents into the sugar while they are still hot, but cool enough to handle, or the Confectioners sugar will not stick on properly.
-Place on a tray and allow it to cool completely.
+- In a small plate, pour out some confectioners' sugar.
+Dip the cooked crescents into the sugar while they are still hot, but cool enough to handle (or the confectioners sugar will not stick on properly).
+Place on a wire cooling rack and allow the crescents to cool completely.

 - Cook Time: 20 minutes